-Resident and Visitor parking permits allow you to park in your parking area.
-The parking sign must display the same area number as your permit and you must be parked in front of or adjacent to a 100% residential property.
+Resident and Visitor parking permits let you park within your designated permit area.
+You must be parked in front of, or adjacent to, a 100% residential property.

 • commercial / retail / mixed use and industrial properties